 - The protagonist is taken from a happy family to a wretched or even abusive home.

 - The inverse: the protagonist is originally from an abusive home, and finds happiness for the first time with their hosts.

-- A subversion: the protagonist is sent to work on a farm and is forced to grow up early, but is neither violently abused nor loved.
+- The protagonist is sent to work on a farm and is forced to grow up early, but is neither violently abused nor loved.